David Fincher's unrealized projects: Red Sparrow

 In June 2014, it was reported that Fincher was interested in directing Eric Warren Singer's screenplay adaptation of Jason Matthews' espionage novel, Red Sparrow over at Fox, and wanted to re-team with actress Rooney Mara for the lead role.
 For the final film, Justin Haythe's script was used, Francis Lawrence would direct and Jennifer Lawrence would star.

-Star Wars sequels
+Star Wars sequel trilogy

-In November 2012, it was reported that Fincher was considered as one of the many possible directors for the first film of the first film of the Star Wars sequel trilogy, Episode VII.
-In September 2014, Fincher revealed that he had discussed it with Kathleen Kennedy and that his idea was to make it like The Empire Strikes Back, his favorite in the series, and that he saw the series as "the story of two slaves [ C-3PO and R2-D2 ] who go from owner to owner, witnessing their masters' folly, the ultimate folly of man."
+In November 2012, it was reported that Fincher was considered as one of the many possible directors for the first film of the Star Wars sequel trilogy.
+In September 2014, Fincher revealed that he had discussed it with Kathleen Kennedy and that his idea was to make it like The Empire Strikes Back, and that he saw the series as "the story of two slaves [C-3PO and R2-D2] who go from owner to owner, witnessing their masters' folly, the ultimate folly of man."
 In a later interview with Empire, Fincher stated that he turned it down because he was not interested in "franchise filmmaking" due to the pressure of it all.